 Eight Quick Car Checks Before Hitting The Road

 It is easy to check the oil.
-Lift the bonnet, take the top off the oil and take the level out.
-Wipe the level with a cloth or tissue and place the level back in the oil, wait a second or two, take the level back out and see how much oil is present.
+Lift the bonnet, take the oil cap off and take the level out.
+Wipe the level with a cloth or tissue and place the level back in the oil.
+Wait a second or two.
+Take the level back out and see how much oil is present.
 Read the reading – it should be above ‘minimum’.
 If you need more, put more in.

 Every car needs oil and the type of oil needed for your car can be found in the owners handbook.
 If you are buying or hiring a car, the owners handbook is essential reading.